Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsubsection{Privacy and Responsible Use}

-Investigating ethical and societal implications of LLM misuse is vital. \cite{Li2023Multi} highlighted privacy risks, showing how multilingual prompts can bypass safety mechanisms to elicit private information.
+Investigating ethical and societal implications of LLM misuse is vital.
+Li et al. \cite{Li2023Multi} highlighted privacy risks, showing how multilingual prompts can bypass safety mechanisms to elicit private information.
 This underscores the need for privacy-preserving techniques and ethical guidelines for LLM development and deployment.